neondatabase/website/content/docs/guides/aws-lambda.md

     };
     ```

-    The code exports the `getAllUsers` function, which retrieves all rows from the `users` table and returns them as a `JSON` object in the `HTTP` response body.
+    The code in the `users.js` file exports the `getAllUsers` function, which retrieves all rows from the `users` table and returns them as a `JSON` object in the `HTTP` response body.

     The function uses the `pg` library to connect to the Neon database using the `Client` class and the database connection URL that is stored in the `DATABASE_URL` environment variable.
 The function calls the connect method on the `Client` instance to establish a connection to the database, and uses the query method to execute a `SELECT` statement that retrieves all rows from the `users` table.